KDRB: The Bus

-On May 25, 2006, the AC format came to an end, as KMXD was rebranded as "The Bus," simulcasting the adult hits format on 106.3, which at the time carried the KDRB call sign.
+At noon on May 25, 2006, the AC format came to an end, as KMXD was rebranded as "The Bus," simulcasting the adult hits format on 106.3, which at the time carried the KDRB call sign.
 This was a short lived, transitional arrangement to get listeners of 106.3 to move to 100.3.
 The adult hits format had performed better than expected, and the decision was made to move "The Bus" to the 100,000 watt signal at 100.3.

-On June 12, 2006, KMXD became KDRB "The Bus" on 100.3 FM.
-The 106.3 frequency switched to AAA as KPTL, "Capital 106.3".
+On June 12, 2006, KMXD adopted the "Bus" format full-time, as well as the KDRB call letters.
+The 106.3 frequency would switch to AAA as KPTL, "Capital 106.3".

 Since the switch to the new format, KDRB has constantly been at the top of the Nielsen Audio Ratings for the Central Iowa area.

 Programming

 100.3 The Bus primarily has no DJs, except Heather Burnside in middays and Maxwell in afternoon drive.
 However, most of the time, the "Bus Driver" is heard between most songs and commercial breaks, mainly to identify the station.
 The voice of the "Bus Driver" is national voiceover artist Mark Driscoll.

 KDRB has been the flagship station for the Iowa State University Cyclones sports teams since the 2006-2007 season, taking over from sister station AM 1460 KXNO.
 Its longtime AM sister, WHO, airs the games of the rival University of Iowa.